Limoges: Sports

 The city is one of France's basketball capitals.
 The Palais des Sports de Beaublanc, has been host for international basketball events such as the EuroBasket 1983 and serves as home court for the professional team CSP Limoges (Cercle St Pierre).
 Since 1983, the club has been French champion 11 times (1983, 1984, 1985, 1988, 1989, 1990, 1993, 1994, 2000, 2014, 2015) and 5 European titles (1982, 1983, 2000 (Korac Cup), 1988 (FIBA Saporta Cup), 1993 (Euroleague)).
 It was the first French club team to become European champion in a collective sport.

 The team currently plays in Pro A, the French first basketball professional league.

 Limoges Hand 87 is a French handball team based in Limoges, France, which is currently playing in the Division 2 of Ligue Nationale de Handball.

 Limoges FC was the major city association football team before the club folded in 2020 during the COVID-19 pandemic.
 Their home games were played at Stade St. Lazare.

 USA Limoges is an amateur rugby union club, based in Limoges.
 Currently competing in Fédérale 1, the top level of the French amateur rugby pyramid and one level below the professional leagues.

 Transport

 The main railway station of Limoges is the Limoges-Bénédictins station.
 It offers direct connections with Paris, and Toulouse, and several regional destinations.
-Limoges was the last major urban centre of Metropolitan France to be connected to the national motorway system; since the early 1990s, the motorway A20 connects Limoges with Châteauroux, Vierzon, Orléans and Paris to the north, and Brive-la-Gaillarde, Cahors, Montauban and Toulouse to the south.
+Limoges was the last major urban centre of Metropolitan France to be connected to the national motorway system; since the early 1990s, the motorway A20 has connected Limoges with Châteauroux, Vierzon, Orléans and Paris to the north, and Brive-la-Gaillarde, Cahors, Montauban and Toulouse to the south.
 The nearest airport is Limoges – Bellegarde Airport.

 Urban transport in Limoges and its metropolitan area is operated by Société de transports en commun de Limoges Métropole (STCL).
 The Limoges urban bus network includes the Limoges trolleybus system, one of only four such systems currently operating in France.